pvcraven/2017_web_security/source/known_vulnerabilities/known_vulnerabilities.rst

 upload HTML and HTM files as an attachment.
 If an attacker was to upload the files containing malicious Javascript coding, a victim would be able to download said files.
 This would put them at risk to whatever hack the attacker created.
-In order to prevent this type of vulnerability, the JEM should restrict file uploads to valid files of a certain type.
+More information on insecure file upload can be found `here <http://2017-web-development.readthedocs.io/en/latest/directory_traversal/directory_traversal.html>`_.
+In order to prevent this type of vulnerability, the
+JEM should restrict file uploads to valid files of a certain type.

 Apple
 -----